SUPER REVIEW WORLD

 “Yeah, you’re right,” I said, almost sounding like I meant it.
 “So, what should we do?”
 My eyes didn’t leave The Flagg as I asked.

-“This!”
-He cried.
+“This!” he cried.
 With that, he crashed into me, tackling me to the ground.
 The other guys started laughing, and then piled on.
 Headlocks, arm bars, and figure four leg locks soon followed.
-Rowdy Boys transforming into all sorts of tangled configurations atop me.
+Rowdy Boys were transforming into all sorts of tangled configurations atop me.
 A literal nightmare.

 Buried under three wriggling people made me start to panic, I was trapped and couldn’t escape no matter how hard I tried.
 “Oh no!
 My heart!”
 I yelled as loud as I could.